 - A child who would otherwise qualify but you cannot claim as a dependent for income tax purposes because you do not have custody.

-You may elect to contribute up to $2,500 to the HCFSA for the plan year.
+You may elect to contribute up to an amount determined by the Administrator-Benefits not to exceed the limit set forth by the Internal Revenue Service for any given taxable year to the HCFSA for the plan year.
 If you and your spouse both work for ExxonMobil:

 - You may file claims as an employee or as a dependent of another employee participating in the Plan, but you may not be reimbursed for more than 100% of your out-of-pocket expenses.